apollographql/apollo-kotlin/libraries/apollo-tooling/README.md

-# apollo-tooling
+# Module apollo-tooling

-A set of extra APIs on top of apollo-compiler to work with GraphQL schemas and APIs.
-Used from the CLI and Gradle plugin
+apollo-tooling contains APIs to work with GraphQL schemas and operations as well as the GraphOS API.
+It is used from the CLI and Gradle plugin